Fuji vs. Fuji’s FUJINON XF 35mm F/2 WR Review

 Conclusion and Rating

-Despite this lens being optically inferior to the XF 35mm F/1.4 when software correction is off the table, there’s something about it that makes me love having it on my camera.
+Despite this lens having slightly inferior optics to the XF 35mm F/1.4 when software correction is off the table, there’s something about it that makes me love having it on my camera.
 It’s the prime I would recommend any newcomer to X series start with.
 Small, light, fast, weather sealed and affordable.

 If you’d like to purchase the XF 35mm F/2 WR, or anything else for that matter please consider using one of the affiliate links below.
 The price is the same for you, but a small percentage of the purchase price goes to me, which helps keep this site going.
 Thank you.